-On behalf of Kadish & Anthony Law Group posted in Closely Held Businesses on Thursday, May 26, 2016.
+On behalf of Kadish & Associates Law Group posted in Closely Held Businesses on Thursday, May 26, 2016.

 Before opening a new business here in Arizona, there will be several decisions that need to be made.
 One of the first, and possibly most critical decisions, is what type of entity to form.
 How closely held businesses are structured affects numerous aspects of the company.